 Amid a series of scandals, most lawmakers say they want to reform the way Texas hands out billions in state contracts.
-As the session's end looms, discussion has narrowed to a handful of bills that some warn are merely first steps.
+Discussion has narrowed to a handful of bills that some warn are merely first steps.
+Full Story

-Texas lawmakers are considering different approaches to transforming the state's unwieldy, loophole-ridden system of contract oversight into something that can be properly tracked, analyzed and, when needed, restrained.
+Texas lawmakers consider different approaches to transforming the state's unwieldy, loophole-ridden system of contract oversight into something that can be properly tracked, analyzed and, when needed, restrained.
+Full Story

-Since Texas began pushing to privatize many state services, contracting scandals have erupted with some regularity.
+Texas's tendency to privatize state services has led to contracting scandals erupting regularly.
 But a history of cost overruns or bad performance hardly bars a company from winning future jobs.
+Full Story